Walter Benjamin Garland

 Walter Benjamin Garland (November 27, 1913 – January 7, 1974) was an American soldier, activist, and politician.
 Garland was a volunteer in the Washington Battalion of the XV International Brigade fighting for Republican Spain during the Spanish Civil War.
-Following the conclusion of the war, Garland joined Communist Party USA and ran for office in New York.
+Following the conclusion of the war, Garland joined the Communist Party USA and ran for office in New York.
 He later worked alongside Paul Robeson as a bodyguard.
 Garland died in Columbus, Ohio in 1974.

 Early life

 Garland was born in Brooklyn, New York on November 27, 1913.
 He joined the United States Army in 1931 at the age of eighteen.
 He served in the army for two years before being discharged in 1935, achieving the rank of Private First-Class.
 Following his army service he enrolled at Brooklyn College, where he studied mathematics.
 He was employed by NBC as an arranger and was attached to the media department producing Your Hit Parade (sponsored by Lucky Strike Cigarettes.)
-In 1935 he became a member of Communist Party USA and was active in the National Negro Congress.
+In 1935 he became a member of the Communist Party USA and was active in the National Negro Congress.

 Military service

 Garland (seated, left) with a group of Irish volunteers in the International Brigades.
 Standing behind him is Peter O'Connor.

 The outbreak of the Spanish Civil War in 1936 resulted in many international communist parties sending manpower and financial support to Republican Spain.
 Garland, being a staunch anti-fascist and member of the American communist movement, volunteered for service in Spain.
 He sailed for France aboard the SS Champlain on January 5, 1937 and from there made his way to Republican lines.
 Once in Spain he joined what would become the Abraham Lincoln Battalion, in which he was appointed section commander on account of his previous military experience.

 Garland was wounded in battle on February 27 during the advance of the 17th International Column on Jarama.
 During his convalescence, Garland was selected to attend officer training school, and he returned to the front as the commander of a machine gun battalion (dubbed the Washington Battalion.)
-Garland was wounded for a second time in July 1937 during the Republican defeat at the Battle of Brunete.
+Garland was wounded for a second time in July 1937, during the Republican defeat at the Battle of Brunete.
 Following his second wounding, Garland was promoted to captain and given command of the Canadian Mackenzie–Papineau Battalion while the formation was in training.
 In August he collaborated with Langston Hughes and Harry Haywood to broadcast a radio message to the United States live from Spain with the intent to drum up support for the Republican cause.

 Garland (center) and other Lincoln Brigade veterans return home from Spain, November 1937.

 (L-R): Bill Wheeler, Carl Bradley, Walter Garland, Steve Nelson, Bill Lawrence.